Eastern PA Birding

 The PABIRDS Listserv is an E-mail discussion list containing instantaneous information supplied by PA birders about birds and birding in Pennsylvania.
 This service, provided by 'Audubon PA', is absolutely free with no strings attached.
 For more detailed information about the listserv and how to join, go to the Listserv information page of the Pennsylvania Society for Ornithology's Website, which also has information on how to join that organization and subscribe to Pennsylvania Birds, a magazine devoted to birding in Pennsylvania.

 In 1973, my parents took me to Hawk Mountain Sanctuary where I saw many Broad-winged Hawks and my first Bald Eagle.
 I was 'hooked' and from then on began what, in those days, was called "birdwatching."
 From 1974 through the early 1980's, I was a "regular" hawkwatcher at Hawk Mountain Sanctuary, where I learned my hawk identification skills from people like Jim Brett and Babe Webster.
-I often assisted with and sometimes kept the official count.
-I monitored the Spring migration from Smith Gap in 1980 and 1981 and started the Morgan Hill Hawkwatch in 1982, where I monitored the Spring migration yearly until 1987.
+I often assisted with and, at times, kept the official count.
+I monitored the Spring migration from Smith Gap in 1980 and 1981 and started the Morgan Hill Hawkwatch in 1982 where I monitored the Spring migration yearly until 1987.
 My boundaries gradually expanded from hawkwatcher to "birder" in the mid-80's.
-I started the 'Eastern PA Birdline' in 1991 and continue to compile it today.
-I also periodically update the "Photo Archives" pages of PORC (Pennsylvania Ornithological Records Committee).
-The index page of the PORC photo archives can be found at: http://www.pabirds.org/PORC/Archives.htm.
+I started the 'Eastern PA Birdline' in 1991 and compiled it for 30 years until 2021.

-Over the years, my travels have covered 48 states, six Canadian provinces, and the Yucatan Peninsula of Mexico.
+Over the years, I've seen over 860 species in the continental U.S. and Canada.
+My travels have covered all 50 states, six Canadian provinces, and the Yucatan Peninsula of Mexico.